Have you thought about how you can humanize your marketing? If not, you should

 When you are marketing to people, you’re trying to get them to do something or buy something you want.
 That’s object-based marketing.
 But when you’re marketing for people, you’re advocating for them.
 You’re focused on helping them get the result they want or get rid of a problem they no longer wish to have.
 That’s human-centered marketing.

 As our marketing technology, machine learning, and tools become increasingly smarter, so do our customers.

 Customers know authentic- sincere – communication from the scaled messages we send.
 They feel it.

-Your customers know what good marketing really feels like.
-They also sense when you’re sending them scaled or generalized message.
+Your customers know how good marketing feels.
+They also sense when you’re sending them scaled or generalized messages.

 Let’s look at email campaigns.